kubevirt/hostpath-provisioner/cluster-up/cluster/k8s-1.18/README.md

-# Kubernetes 1.11.1 with genie network plugin in ephemeral containers
+# Kubernetes 1.18 in ephemeral containers

-Provides a pre-deployed Kubernetes with version 1.11.1 purely in docker containers with qemu.
+Provides a pre-deployed Kubernetes with version 1.18 purely in docker containers with qemu.
 The provided VMs are completely ephemeral and are recreated on every cluster restart.
 The KubeVirt containers are built on the local machine and are then pushed to a registry which is exposed at